xu/openapi/source/index.html.md

-created-at          | int       | The timestamp in milliseconds when the order was created canceled-at         | int       | The timestamp in milliseconds when the order was canceled, or 0 if not canceled canceled-at         | int       | The timestamp in milliseconds when the order was finished, or 0 if not finished type                | string    | The order type, possible values are: buy-market, sell-market, buy-limit, sell-limit, buy-ioc, sell-ioc, buy-limit-maker, sell-limit-maker filled-amount       | string    | The amount which has been filled filled-cash-amount  | string    | The filled total in quote currency filled-fees         | string    | Transaction fee paid so far source              | string    | The source where the order was triggered, possible values: sys, web, api, app state               | string    | submitted, partical-filled, cancelling exchange            | string    | Internal data batch               | string    | Internal data
+created-at          | int       | The timestamp in milliseconds when the order was created canceled-at         | int       | The timestamp in milliseconds when the order was canceled, or 0 if not canceled canceled-at         | int       | The timestamp in milliseconds when the order was finished, or 0 if not finished type                | string    | The order type, possible values are: buy-market, sell-market, buy-limit, sell-limit, buy-ioc, sell-ioc, buy-limit-maker, sell-limit-maker, buy-stop-limit, sell-stop-limit filled-amount       | string    | The amount which has been filled filled-cash-amount  | string    | The filled total in quote currency filled-fees         | string    | Transaction fee paid so far source              | string    | The source where the order was triggered, possible values: sys, web, api, app state               | string    | created, submitted, partial-filled, filled, canceled, partial-canceled exchange            | string    | Internal data batch               | string    | Internal data stop-price|string|trigger price of stop limit order operator|string|operation character of stop price

 ### Error code for invalid start-date/end-date